ergebnis/php-package-template/.github/CONTRIBUTING.md

 ## Tests

-We're using [`phpunit/phpunit`](https://github.com/sebastianbergmann/phpunit) to drive the development.
+We are using [`phpunit/phpunit`](https://github.com/sebastianbergmann/phpunit) to drive the development.

 Run